Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Outline of proof of main result

 \subsection{Lower bound argument}

-In the lower bound case, we couple the dual process $\tilde\zeta_t$ with a pruned dual process $\hat\zeta_t$ and a pruned BRW $\mathring\psi_t$, which we in turn couple with a simpler BRW $\psi_t$.
+To prove a lower bound, we couple the dual process $\tilde\zeta_t$ with a pruned dual process $\hat\zeta_t$ and a pruned BRW $\mathring\psi_t$, which we in turn couple with a simpler BRW $\psi_t$.
 Unfortunately, as mentioned previously, the scaled versions of these processes only behave similarly on finite time intervals.
 We therefore discretize time and space and apply a percolation argument to determine the propagation speed of $\psi_t$ in the discretized spacetime.